Seirdy/seirdy.one/content/site-design.md

 Accessibility statement
 -----------------------

 I've made every effort to make seirdy.one as accessible as possible.
+More information about the accessibility-related work for seirdy.one is in my post {{<mention-work>}}{{<cited-work url="https://seirdy.one/posts/2020/11/23/website-best-practices/" name="Best practices for inclusive textual websites" extraName="headline">}}{{</mention-work>}}.

 ### Conformance status

 The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-I've made sure seirdy.one is fully conformant with WCAG 2.2 level AA.
+I've made sure seirdy.one is **fully conformant with WCAG 2.2 level AA.**

 <dfn>Fully conformant</dfn> means that the content fully conforms to the accessibility standard without any exceptions.